espressomd/espresso/doc/sphinx/analysis.rst

    \label{eq:difference}

-For example in the case of velocity autocorrelation function, the above-mentioned difference has a small value and a random sign, different contributions cancel each other.
+For example in the case of velocity autocorrelation function, the above-mentioned difference has a small value and a random sign, and as such different contributions cancel each other.
 On the other hand, in the of the case of mean square displacement the difference is always positive, resulting in a non-negligible systematic error.
 A more general discussion is presented in Ref. :cite:`ramirez10a`.

+.. _Custom correlations:

+Custom correlations
+^^^^^^^^^^^^^^^^^^^

+To carry out a correlation on a property that cannot be tracked by an observable, store its time series in an array and use the free function :func:`espressomd.analyze.autocorrelation`.
+It supports scalars and vector-valued quantities, and leverages the FFT (with zero padding) for a fast evaluation of the correlation.

 Cluster analysis
 ----------------